Corporate Sustainability Due Diligence Directive

 The aim of due diligence

-This Directive sets out rules obliging large companies to identify any potential adverse impacts their business operations may have on human rights or the environment, and take steps to prevent or mitigate and remedy those impacts.
+This Directive sets out rules obliging large companies to identify any potential adverse impacts their business operations may have on human rights or the environment, and to take steps to prevent or mitigate and remedy those impacts.
 This process of managing human rights and environmental adverse impacts is termed “due diligence”.
-Companies must pay attention to adverse impacts that occur along the entire supply chain, both upstream and downstream, including sourcing, manufacture, and supply of raw materials.
+This exercise covers the company’s own operations, and those of its subsidiaries and business partners.

 The Directive is aimed at larger companies that must comply directly with due diligence obligations.
-These are:
+These companies are defined as:

-Operators who supply large companies will be indirectly affected, as they will have to provide information and data to help these companies demonstrate due diligence.
+Operators who supply large companies might be indirectly affected, as they could be requested to provide information and data to help those companies demonstrate due diligence.

 Which rights and obligations?